| | |

 Reykjafjarðarlaug swimming pool and hot spring

-A “wild” hot spring next to a swimming pool, with only a small shed and a toilet.
+A “wild” hot spring next to a swimming pool, with only a small shed as a changing room.
 It’s the kind of middle-of-nowhere place you’re likely to have all to yourself.
 Without a four-wheel drive vehicle, it’s best not to attempt it outside of summer because of the poor state of the road.

 Reykjafjarðarlaug swimming pool and hot spring: Route 63, out near the tip of the bottom-most finger of the Westfjords.
-Open all year 24 hours.
+Open all year 24 hours/day.
 No fee.

 Group 3: Vatnsfjörður church and Ísafjörður